Ouyancheng/FlatHeadBro/README.md

 #### Using riscv64 gcc

-If using riscv64-unknown-elf-gcc, **modify `cmake/toolchain.cmake` to specify your path to riscv64-unknown-elf-gcc and the binary utilities**.
+If using riscv64-unknown-elf-gcc, **modify `cmake/gcc-toolchain.cmake` to specify your path to riscv64-unknown-elf-gcc and the binary utilities**.
 ```
 mkdir build
 cd build
-cmake .. --toolchain ../cmake/toolchain.cmake
+cmake .. --toolchain ../cmake/gcc-toolchain.cmake
 # for older cmake versions, you may want: cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchain.cmake
 make
 ```
+If you are using T-head's own gcc, you can use `toolchain.cmake` as the toolchain file, that might take advantage of T-head's instruction extension.
 #### Using clang
 If using clang, **modify `cmake/clang-toolchain.cmake` to specify your path to clang and the binary utilities** (Note: if you are using macOS, Apple's clang shipped with Command Line Tools will NOT work, please install the LLVM toolchain via homebrew: `brew install llvm`, and make sure your clang has the riscv64 target: `${YOUR_PATH_TO_CLANG}/clang --print-targets`).
 ```